lulco/phoenix/docs/configuration.md

     'environments' => [
         'local' => [
             'adapter' => 'mysql',
-            'host' => 'localhost',
+            'version' => '5.7.0', // optional - if not set it is requested from server 'host' => 'localhost',
             'port' => 3306, // optional
             'username' => 'user',